Being Samantha Masters

 Sammy stepped up to the window to gaze out at the townhouses and budding trees.
 He couldn’t help grinning.

 Two of the window panes, in the upper left and upper right corners, were covered by stripey banners.
 Baby blue, pink, and white, then the pink and blue again.
-They didn’t match the rest of the décor, but Sammy figured they were some sentimental remnant from a baby shower or something.
+They didn’t match the rest of the decor, but Sammy figured they were some sentimental remnant from a baby shower or something.
 You put something up in the corner like that and you can forget it’s there; then it sticks around for years.
 He lifted a corner of one banner to better see down the block, and shot his cousin a smirk.

 “Thanks,” she smiled, now with genuine satisfaction.
-“I mean I mostly just stole the look from a Pinterest board, but the three of us tore out all the old stuff and repainted and rewired the lights and… yeah.
+“I mean I mostly just stole the look from a pinterest board, but the three of us tore out all the old stuff and repainted and rewired the lights and… yeah.
 It was a really cool family project.
 I almost feel bad that I only lived in it for a couple years before college.”

 “That’s so cool that your dads did it with you.
 My mom’s very handy and crafty and all that.
 My dad, not so much.
 He’d rather hire somebody than do anything himself.”